babyfaceEasy/supermetrics_assignment/README.md

 ## Dependencies

-You should be running PHP 7.4 and available touse command line
+You should be running PHP 7.4 and available to use command line on your machine for any commands listed below.
+How you run PHP is up to you!

 * `guzzlehttp/guzzle` - to make API calls
 * `symfony/cache` - not to disturb the API much